This offer is no longer available.

 TrueBlue Moasic Qualification

-This card comes with a 12-month 0% APR on balance transfers.
+This card comes with a 0% APR for 12 billing cycles on qualifying balance transfers made within the first 45 days of account opening.
 There is no introductory promotion for purchases.

 JetBlue Travel Benefits